Thomas Monheim: Biden administration

-On April 27, 2021, President Joe Biden nominated Monheim to be the Inspector General of the National Intelligence office.
+On April 27, 2021, President Joe Biden nominated Monheim to be the inspector general of the National Intelligence office.
 Hearings were held before the Senate Intelligence Committee on July 20, 2021.
 On July 28, 2021, the committee favorably reported his nomination to the Senate floor; the Senate Homeland Security Committee subsequently did as well.
-Monheim was confirmed by the entire Senate on September 30, 2021, by voice vote.
+Monheim was confirmed by Senate voice vote on September 30, 2021.
+He resigned in January 2025.